Gilbert’s Syndrome

 Discover more:

-Copyright © 2024 Guts UK.
-This leaflet was published by Guts UK charity in 2021 and will be reviewed in 2024.
+Copyright © 2025 Guts UK.
+This leaflet was published by Guts UK in 2021 and is currently under review.
 The leaflet was written by Guts UK and reviewed by experts in and has been subject to both lay and professional review.
 All content in this leaflet is for information only.
 The information in this leaflet is not a substitute for professional medical care by a qualified doctor or other healthcare professional.
 We currently use AI translation tools on our website, which may not always provide perfect translations.
 Please check for further explanation with your doctor if the information is unclear.
 ALWAYS check with your doctor if you have any concerns about your health, medical condition or treatment.
 The publishers are not responsible or liable, directly or indirectly, for any form of damages whatsoever resulting from the use (or misuse) of information contained or implied in this leaflet.
 Please contact Guts UK if you believe any information in this leaflet is in error.